vigneshsweekaran/vigneshsweekaran.github.io/content/git/tutorials/11-how-to-fix-merge-conflict-in-pull-request.md

 ### How to fix pull request conflict from Github UI itself

-Create a pull request with merge conflict and Click on `Resolve conflicts`
+Create a new pull request with merge conflict and Click on `Resolve conflicts`

 ![git](/content/git/tutorials/images/pullrequest-conflict/git-ui-pr-created.png)